ssbindu/FinalProject/README.md

 ### Brief Explanation of Entities:

 ### User:
-User can login with his credentials and
+User can login with his credentials and can add one or many products.
+### Product:
+Products are chosen by user and if user adds to cart, it will be shown in cart.
+### Cart:
+Products added by user can be shown here.
+User can delete product from here.
+### Payment: (Yet to be done in the project)
+In the last stage user will be able to make payment and checkout.